TypesettingTools/Aegisub/README.md

 Installer:

 You can generate the installer with `ninja win-installer` after a successful build.
-This assumes you have InnoSetup present on your `PATH` and a working internet connection.
+This assumes a working internet connection and installation of the optional dependencies.

 ### OS X